HephyAnalysisSW/BIT/README.md

     bit.boost()
 ```

-A full example including plots and evolution of the Fisher information of the training iterations is presented in a [Demo Jupyter Notebook](bit_p3_demo.ipynb)
+Full examples including plots of theoretical and learned score functions of several toy models and evolution of the Fisher information of the training iterations are presented in a [Demo Jupyter Notebook](bit_p3_demo.ipynb)